GeorgeWang26/cs246/lecture_cc.md

 ## Stream abstraction
 Streams abstraction applies to other sources of data

+Stream is like a queue, first in first out, so if a general stream is defined (can both write to << and read from >>), then which ever was written first will be read first.

 ### File as stream
 Read from a file instead of from stdin, `#include <fstream>`
 - `std::ifstream` - file for reading